MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 ## Adversarial Attacks on $$\beta$$-TCVAEs

 Well, as you might expect, the adversary has a harder time finding useful pathologies in the latent structures of $$\beta$$-TCVAE than in vanilla VAEs.
-We can get a first handle on this by measuring the value reached of the adversaries attack objective, as a function of $$\beta$$.
+We can get a first handle on this by measuring the value reached of the adversaries attack loss, as a function of $$\beta$$.

 ||Adversarial loss for $$\beta$$-TCVAEs for various datasets||
 |:-:|:-:|:-:|